anthonywong/chinese-ims-doc/index.rst

 There are mostly two written Chinese languages: Simplified and Traditional Chinese.

-Mainland China writes in Simplified Chinese, while Hong Kong, Macau and Taiwan write in Traditional Chinese.
+Mainland China writes in Simplified Chinese, while :ref:`Hong Kong <hong-kong>`, Macau and Taiwan write in Traditional Chinese.

 Types of Chinese input methods